Orlando Arcia Player Props: Braves vs. Red Sox

 Orlando Arcia At The Plate

-- He has gone deep in 13.0% of his games this year, and 3.4% of his chances at the plate.
+- He has homered in 12.8% of his games this year, and 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.